 Enabled,Profile,Direction,Action

-PowerShell provides ample opportunities to manage Windows Firewall rules from the command prompt.
+PowerShell provides a wide range of options for managing Windows Firewall rules from the command prompt.
 You can automatically run PowerShell scripts to open/close ports if certain events happen.
-In the next article, we’ll consider a simple PowerShell- and Windows Firewall-based solution to automatically block IP addresses trying to remotely brute-force passwords over RDP on your Windows VDS server.
+In the following article, we’ll look at simple PowerShell- and Windows Firewall-based solutions to automatically block RDP brute-force attacks on your Windows VDS host by adding the attacker’s IP address to the firewall rule.